sco1/skyportal/README.md

 Information on their REST API can be found [here](https://api.adsb.lol/docs).

 ### Flightradar24 - `"fr24"`
 Query the [Flightradar24](https://www.flightradar24.com) API.
-This requires a user account to be created & credentials added to `secrets.py`.
+This requires a user account to be created & credentials added to `settings.toml`.

 Information on their REST API can be found [here](https://fr24api.flightradar24.com/docs).
 Skyportal utilizes the [Live Flight Positions Light](https://fr24api.flightradar24.com/docs/endpoints/overview#live-flight-positions-light) endpoint.

 ### Proxy API - `"proxy"`
-Query a user-specified proxy server using the URL and API key provided in `secrets.py`.
+Query a user-specified proxy server using the URL and API key provided in `settings.toml`.

 For authentication, the API is assumed to expect an API key provided in the `"x-api-key"` header.